This is a Global Expeditions Travel Club Trip:

 - GEC Trip Leader (English speaking)

 *Note: The purity, remoteness, beauty and emerging status of Tibet's distant Himalayan region is one of the primary reasons people choose to take this amazing adventure.
 However this authenticity and emerging status means that Tibet's tourist infrastructure tends to be limited in the more remote areas.
-Although rare, detours and itinerary changes may be required due to weather and road conditions.
+Although rare, detours and itinerary changes may be required due to weather, road conditions or government restrictions.
 Additionally, accommodations in the more remote areas of Tibet can be basic and possibly lack heat, showers and/or western toilet facilities.

 Price Does Not Include

-- International group airfare between Newark, New Jersey (EWR), Delhi, Kathmandu & Lhasa (this is an additional mandatory cost of $1,949)
+- International group airfare between Newark (EWR), Delhi, Kathmandu & Lhasa (this is an additional mandatory cost of $1,949)

-- Personal travel arrangements between your home city and Newark airport in New Jersey
+- Personal travel arrangements between your home city and Newark airport (EWR) in New Jersey

 - Nepal Tibet and India visas (see Important Information section)